 To achieve higher torque values at high speeds, the first voltage variant was designed for a nominal voltage of 80 VDC.
 The ability to withstand overvoltage up to 95 VDC also allows for increases in the DC bus voltage such as those that occur during braking procedures.
 Nevertheless, ACOPOSmicro drives can also be utilized in the low voltage range with nearly no limitations – even as low as 18 VDC.

 Modules from the ACOPOSmicro product family are used to control up to two motors.
-A wide range of stepper motors can be connected, from 24 to 64 VDC ±25% nominal voltage and up to 10 A (15 A peak) motor current.
-For servo motors, a continuous current of 8 A and a peak current of 15 A are permitted.
+Stepper motors from a wide range of 24 to 64 VDC ±25% nominal voltage and up to 10 A (15 A peak) motor current can be connected.
+For servo motors, continuous current of 8 A and peak current of 15 A are permitted.

 The modules are protected against overcurrent, overtemperature and other prohibited operating conditions.
 Appropriate warnings and error messages are output via the fieldbus.